-Exhibitors are required to be set up and in place by 4:00 P.M. the day of the show.
-Exhibitors must provide litter boxes, food and water dishes for their cats (Dry food only).
-The exhibitor is required to care for their cat(s), and get them to the judging table on time.
-All cats must be leashed or harnessed anytime they are out of their cages.
-Cages will be furnished by the fairgrounds but it is the Exhibitors responsibility to clean and cover the cages.
-Claws must be clipped.
-The cats must be clean and healthy for exhibition.
-Vaccinations are recommended.
-Breed, age, sex and color of each entry must be listed on the entry form.
-Only 3 cats allowed per exhibitor.
+- Exhibitors are required to be set up and in place by 4:00 P.M. the day of the - Exhibitors must provide litter boxes, food and water dishes for their cats (Dry food only). - The exhibitor is required to care for their cat(s), and get them to the judging table on time. - All cats must be leashed or harnessed anytime they are out of their - Cages will be furnished by the fairgrounds but it is the Exhibitors responsibility to clean and cover the cages. - Claws must be clipped. - The cats must be clean and healthy for exhibition. - Only 3 cats allowed per exhibitor. - Doors will open at 3:00pm to set-up/decorate.
+Show will start at 5:00pm.